WebAssembly / WASI Workloads

 Overview

-Both of the runtimes (slight and spin) for running Wasm workloads use Wasmtime embedded in containerd shims via the deislabs/containerd-wasm-shims project which is built upon containerd/runwasi.
+All of the runtimes (lunatic, slight, spin, and wws) for running Wasm workloads are embedded in containerd shims by the deislabs/containerd-wasm-shims project which is built upon containerd/runwasi.
 These containerd shims enable Kubernetes to run Wasm workloads without needing to embed the Wasm runtime in each OCI image.

 Fermyon Spin